-The Director of Physical Resources will be responsible for ensuring that within the funding available, building and building services are maintained and efficiently operated to reduce the consumption of energy and water.
+The Director of Estates Services will be responsible for ensuring that within the funding available, building and building services are maintained and efficiently operated to reduce the consumption of energy and water.

-In addition the Director will ensure that the energy strategy is developed and implemented and that the energy management measures under Physical Resources Departmental control are appropriately devolved and co-ordinated.
+In addition they will ensure that the energy strategy is developed and implemented and that the energy management measures under Estates Services control are appropriately devolved and co-ordinated.

 Heads of Schools, Units and departments will be responsible as far as possible within the constraints of existing buildings and systems, for controlling the consumption of energy and water within their areas.
 They will also be required to assess the energy efficiency, environmental impact and life cycle costs of the equipment which they select and operate.

 Revision No: 5 Issue Date: May 2020

 Estates Services and Procurement Department